catamphetamine/anychan/README.md

   // so that it could leave relative attachment URLs as they are.
   // For that, the `domains` data source configuration parameter exists:
   // it should list all legitimate "backup" domains of the data source.
-  // The default domain name shouldn't be included in the "domains" list,
+  // The default domain name should also be included in the "domains" list.
-  // beacuse it has already been configured as the "domain" property.
   "domains": [
+    "kohlchan.net",
     "kohl.chan",
     "kohlchankxguym67.onion",
     "kohlchan7cwtdwfuicqhxgqx4k47bsvlt2wn5eduzovntrzvonv4cqyd.onion"